loociano/tamagotchi-tech-specs/README.md

-# tamagotch.org
+# Tamagotchi Tech Specs

-[tamagotch.org](http://www.tamagotch.org) is a project that aims at documenting the technical specifications of Tamagotchi toys.
+This projects aims at documenting the technical specifications of Tamagotchi toys.

 ## Author
 Luc Rubio <luc@loociano.com>